dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 always `kb:hasStandoffLinkTo`, and the link value property (which points to the `LinkValue`) is always `kb:hasStandoffLinkToValue`.

-Knora automatically updates direct links and reifications for standoff resource references when text values are updated.
+DSP-API automatically updates direct links and reifications for standoff resource references when text values are updated.
 To do this, it keeps track of the number of text values in each resource that contain at least one standoff reference to a given target resource.
 It stores this number as the reference count of the `LinkValue` (see [LinkValue](#linkvalue)) describing the direct link.
 Each time this number changes, it makes a new version of